Mico27/gbs-DynamicProjectilePlugin/README.md

 ### Tile collision override

-Off by default — tick **Enable tile collision override** in the engine settings to use it.
+Off by default.
+Tick **Enable tile collision override** in the engine settings to use it.
 While it is off, every tile test a projectile makes compiles exactly as it did before the feature existed, and setting a slot's override to a non-zero constant is reported as a compile error naming the setting rather than silently doing nothing.